lacanoid/datalink/README.md

 This attempts to implement some of the SQL/MED datalink functionality on PostgreSQL.
 It is very much a prototype and meant for playing around to see if this can be made useful.
-Also to see how much of the standard can be implemented in high-level postgres (and pgperlu :), without having to resort to C. It currently doesn't do anything very useful yet.
+Also to see how much of the standard can be implemented in high-level postgres (and pgperlu :), without having to resort to C. It implements a number of SQL/MED specified datalink behaviours.

+It comes with a special deamon `pg_datalinker`, which handles all file manipulations, but the extension can be used without it, albeit with some loss of functionality.
+The extension by itself does not perform any file system operations.

 This extension uses a number of advanced PostgreSQL features for implementation, including jsonb, event and instead-of triggers, listen/notify, plperlu...